-References to "we" or "us" are references to First State Investments.
+References to "we" or "us" are references to First Sentier Investors.

-In the UK, issued by First State Investments (UK) Limited which is authorised and regulated by the Financial Conduct Authority (registration number 143359).
-Registered office Finsbury Circus, London, EC2M 7EB number 2294743.
-Outside the UK within the EEA, this document is issued by First State Investments International Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registered number 122512).
+In the UK, issued by First Sentier Investors (UK) Funds Limited which is authorised and regulated by the Financial Conduct Authority (registration number 143359).
+Registered office Finsbury Circus House, 15 Finsbury Circus, London, EC2M 7EB number 2294743.
+Outside the UK, issued by First Sentier Investors International IM Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registered number 122512).
 Registered office: 23 St. Andrew Square, Edinburgh, EH2 1BB number SCO79063.

-Certain funds referred to in this document are identified as sub-funds of First State Investments ICVC, an open ended investment company registered in England and Wales ("OEIC") or of First State Global Umbrella Fund, an umbrella investment company registered in Ireland ("VCC").
-Further information is contained in the Prospectus and Key Investor Information Documents of the OEIC and VCC which are available free of charge by writing to: Client Services, First State Investments (UK) Limited, Finsbury Circus House, 15 Finsbury Circus, London, EC2M 7EB or by telephoning 0800 587 4141 between 9am and 5pm Monday to Friday or by visiting www.firststateinvestments.com.
+Certain funds referred to in this document are identified as sub-funds of First Sentier Investors ICVC, an open ended investment company registered in England and Wales ("OEIC") or of First Sentier Investors Global Umbrella Fund plc, an umbrella investment company registered in Ireland ("VCC").
+Further information is contained in the Prospectus and Key Investor Information Documents of the OEIC and VCC which are available free of charge by writing to: Client Services, First Sentier Investors (UK) Funds Limited, Finsbury Circus House, 15 Finsbury Circus, London, EC2M 7EB or by telephoning 0800 587 4141 between 9am and 5pm Monday to Friday or by visiting www.firstsentierinvestors.com.
 Telephone calls may be recorded.
-The distribution or purchase of shares in the funds, or entering into an investment agreement with First State Investments may be restricted in certain jurisdictions.
+The distribution or purchase of shares in the funds, or entering into an investment agreement with First Sentier Investors may be restricted in certain jurisdictions.

-Representative and Paying Agent in Switzerland: The representative and paying agent in Switzerland is BNP Paribas Securities Services, Paris, succursale de Zurich, Selnaustrasse 16, 8002 Zurich, Switzerland.
+Representative and Paying Agent in Switzerland: The representative and paying agent in Switzerland is BNP Paribas Securities Services, Paris, succursale de Zurich, Selnaustrasse 16,8002 Zurich, Switzerland.
 Place where the relevant documentation may be obtained: The prospectus, key investor information documents (KIIDs), the instrument of incorporation as well as the annual and semi-annual reports may be obtained free of charge from the representative in Switzerland.

-First State Investments (UK) Limited and First State Investments International Limited are part of Colonial First State Asset Management ("CFSGAM") which is the consolidated asset management division of the Commonwealth Bank of Australia ABN 48 123 123 124.
-CFSGAM includes a number of entities in different jurisdictions, operating in Australia as CFSGAM and as First State Investments elsewhere.
-The Commonwealth Bank of Australia ("Bank") and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of the Bank or its subsidiaries, and are subject to investment risk including loss of income and capital invested.
+First Sentier Investors entities referred to in this document are part of First Sentier Investors a member of MUFG, a global financial group.
+First Sentier Investors includes a number of entities in different jurisdictions.
+MUFG and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk including loss of income and capital invested.